Germany takes on Telegram to fight extremism | DW | 19.01.2022

 One year later, a journalist was pulled from his bicycle and beaten during a protest in Berlin after his picture had circulated on Telegram.

-And in December 2021, protesters used the app to organize a march with flaming torches to the house of a regional politician in the small town of Grimma.
+And in December 2021, protesters used the app to organize a march with flaming torches to the house of a regional politician in the small eastern German town of Grimma.

 Telegram did not reply to an interview request and a list of questions submitted by DW.